Arizona Timezones Explained: It’s a Prickly Situation

 • Summer = visiting California beaches on Pacific ocean (Pacific time)

-So that might be relatively straightforward but it does get a little bit more confusing because one of the reservations located in Arizona does acknowledge daylight savings time.
+So that might be relatively straightforward, but it does get a little more confusing because one of the reservations in Arizona does observe Daylight Saving Time.

 Navajo and Hopi reservations

-It’s a vast area that is located just east of Flagstaff and Page and that occupies the entire corner of the state, while also making up a portion of southern Utah and western New Mexico.
-It’s actually the largest reservation in the US and home to over 300,000 people.
+It’s a vast area located just east of Flagstaff and Page, occupying the entire corner of the state while also extending into portions of southern Utah and western New Mexico.
+It’s the largest Native American reservation in the United States and home to over 300,000 people.

 Map via BLM.